Toddler development at 18-24 months: what’s happening

 - isn’t scribbling.

-You should see a child health professional if you notice your child is losing skills they had before.
+See a child health professional if you notice your toddler is losing skills they had before.